Carrboro, North Carolina: History

+In 1937, the border between Carrboro and Chapel Hill was the site of a 1937 Chapel Hill Race Riot resulting from the mill closures, general economic hardship, racial tensions, and neglect of Chapel Hill's Black community.
+Geeta N. Kapur and John K. Chapman described the incident as a revolt by Black workers.

+As a result of the riot, Carrboro and Chapel Hill leadership met to "sum up events and explore methods of suppressing future disorders."
+Chapel Hill Town Manager Caldwell made plans to purchase "a submachine gun with ammunition, twelve hand grenades, and 'three gas billies with twelve cartridges'".
+It was decided that Chapel Hill, Carrboro, and UNC would split the costs of the purchase, and ended up spending $164.50 each on the acquisition.

-"Robert 'Bob' Drakeford, the town's first and only black mayor, elected in 1977, recalled when Carrboro was a sundown town, where people of color knew not to be out after dark."
+"Robert 'Bob' Drakeford, the town's first Black mayor, elected in 1977, recalled when Carrboro was a sundown town, where people of color knew not to be out after dark."

 During World War II, Mill No. 7 became the site of a munitions factory.
 After the war, Pacific Mills bought both Mills No. 4 and 7 and operated them as Carrboro Woolen Mills.
 When Pacific Mills closed in the mid-1960s - the final activity at the mill was sorting and shipping BVD underwear - Carrboro was no longer able to depend upon the textile industry to sustain itself.
 The University of North Carolina and other businesses in the area were growing rapidly and provided work in a wide range of occupations and locations.

 The mill remained abandoned for nearly a decade and changed hands several times.
 In 1975 the owner, with the assent of the Carrboro Board of Aldermen, intended to have it demolished.
 A community petition and fund-raising effort provided for its restoration as Carr Mill Mall.
 It has since grown into a bustling hub of activity, hosting many businesses such as Weaver Street Market.

 In addition to the Alberta Mill Complex, the Carrboro Commercial Historic District, Thomas and Mary Hogan House, and Thomas F. Lloyd Historic District are listed on the National Register of Historic Places.

-The name Carrboro
+Carrboro's origin story is closely tied to its historic railroad station, which was built in 1913.
+Initially known as "West Of" due to its proximity to Chapel Hill, the area around the station developed into a thriving settlement, eventually becoming the town of Carrboro.